Updated: Dec 28, 2020

 Accidents, especially motor vehicle accidents, account for about 25% of deaths in American travelers.
 The risk of accidents and injury can be reduced by avoiding driving at night, knowing local driving laws and road conditions, wearing a seat belt, wearing a helmet if ridings a motor cycle and most importantly not driving intoxicated.

-Cities with a lot of traffic, such as Bangkok require diligence and an understanding of the rules of the road.
+Cities with a lot of traffic, such as Bangkok or Tehran require diligence and an understanding of the rules of the road.
 Be extra careful when driving or crossing the street.

 What if you are pregnant?